College of Engineering

 • Colleges may determine the applicability of MILS courses to satisfy college-specific requirements of majors, minors, concentrations, selectives, or electives.

 • Colleges may allow a maximum of three semester hours of credit for Military Science courses at the 100 level.
-Colleges may allow an additional one hour of credit in basic military science for a minimum of six months of extended active duty in the in any branch of the armed forces of the United States.
+Colleges may allow an additional one hour of credit in basic military science for a minimum of six months of extended active duty in any branch of the armed forces of the United States.

 • These rules apply to courses in naval science (NS) courses offered to UIC undergraduates and appearing on a UIC transcript but taught at the Illinois Institute of Technology (Illinois Tech).